seekinginfiniteloop/PlainLicense/docs/licenses/source-available/elastic-2.0/index.md

 license_description: >
   The Elastic License 2.0 is a source-available license that allows you to use, copy, distribute, and modify the work.
 However, you can't offer the work as a service to others.
 You must keep all copyright notices in the software.
 The license includes a patent grant, but you lose your patent rights if you claim the software infringes a patent.
 how: >
   Create a LICENSE or LICENSE.md file in the base of your project.
-If your project is on Github or another platform that uses markdown, copy the markdown version using the copy icon.
-Otherwise, use the plaintext version.
+If your project is on Github or another platform that uses markdown, copy the <a class="how_link" href=#markdown>markdown version</a> using the copy icon.
+Otherwise, use the <a class="how_link" href="#plaintext">plaintext version</a>
 note: null
 permissions:
   - distribution